 I believe particle is very difficult for Japanese language learner since there are many kinds of particle and many usages for each particle.
-Also, there is little clear and easy explanation in Japanese textbook.
-Here, I will try to pick up useful particle and explain its usage with examples.
+Also, we have few good Japanese textbook which explains particles in easy and practical ways.
+Here, I will try to pick up useful particles and explain their usages with examples.

 In this post, let’s study basic concept and kinds of particles.